GimpArm/hassio-addons/smartfriends-mqtt/DOCS.md

 ```

 ## Acknowledgments
-Special thanks to [LoPablo](https://github.com/LoPablo) and [AirThusiast](https://github.com/airthusiast) for their work on figuring out how the Schellenberg/SmartFriends API functions.
+Special thanks to [LoPablo](https://github.com/LoPablo) for their work on figuring out how the Schellenberg/SmartFriends API functions.